15 Top-Notch Products for Safe and Soothing Hair Removal at Home

 eos Sensitive Shave Cream

-A fragrance-free cream, made with aloe, wild oats and lavender butter, to provide a satisfying shave for sensitive skin types.
+A fragrance-free cream, made with aloe, wild oats, and lavender butter provides a satisfying shave for sensitive skin types.

 $4.49 at eos